 Instead, the government continues to grant private prison companies multimillion-dollar contracts to detain migrants.
 In 2016, the government spent an average of $133 and $319 a day to detain a single person and a family unit, respectively; in contrast, FCMP’s daily rate was $36 per person.
 Furthermore, asylum seekers are often detained for months on end with no idea of when they will be released.
 Since the U.S. is unprepared to receive asylum seekers, especially at the current and predicted rate of arrivals, case processing is slow.
 This shortcoming not only costs the country hefty sums of money, but also it can endanger the lives of asylum seekers.

-Detention incorrectly signals to asylum seekers they were wrong to have journeyed to the U.S. Instead, the government should direct immigrant detention expenses towards programs like those now used to settle refugees, who arrive in the U.S. with asylum status.
+Detention incorrectly signals to asylum seekers they were wrong to have journeyed to the U.S. Instead, the government should direct immigrant detention expenses towards community sponsorship programs like those now used to settle refugees, who arrive in the U.S. with asylum status.
 Reallocating the detention budget towards an overall national initiative for sponsorship programs can allow for such initiatives to be extended to asylum seekers.

-Community and private sponsorships successfully serve asylum seekers and facilitate their community integration, but many are concentrated in certain states and major cities.
+Community and private sponsorship program successfully serve asylum seekers and facilitate their community integration, but many are concentrated in certain states and major cities.
 Pilot asylum-seeker sponsorship programs, like Good Neighbor Teams, should be scaled up for nationwide operation.
 Freedom for Immigrants provides a potential model as a national network of advocates for immigrant sponsorship and a recruiter of volunteers.
 A national sponsorship initiative could be part of a larger non-prison approach to the asylum seeker processing system.

 We should also explore pairing federal support with private backing to strengthen these programs.
 Additional financing may make it easier to sustain programs, adjust for costs of living that vary across the country, and accept as many asylum seekers as possible.
 For example, the Community Sponsorship Catalyst Fund, supported by philanthropists, offers financial grants to organizations maintaining community refugee sponsorship programs.
 World Relief Chicagoland recently received a grant dedicated to the maintenance of its Good Neighbors Teams program for the next two years, and is seeking additional funds to maintain the program beyond.

-Just as these programs allow asylum seekers to learn about their communities, communities can learn about asylum seekers, the asylum process, and immigration.
+Just as these community sponsorship programs allow asylum seekers to learn about their communities, communities can learn about asylum seekers, the asylum process, and immigration.
 By volunteering with refugee sponsorship programs, local communities become interested in the presence of these welcomed refugees and their immigration process.
 These community service opportunities become educational in that they learn more about the complicated immigration process and the precarious legal and security statuses of noncitizens.

 Asylum seekers come to this country in hopes of obtaining and sustaining a peaceful life.
 It is glaringly apparent that the government alone is unable to meet their needs.
 By turning towards civil society to develop a joint strategy, we can better avoid panic over a “border crisis” when the real issue stems from the government’s lack of preparedness.
 This country must receive these asylum seekers with unfaltering respect and assure them that they can call the U.S. their new home.
-Asylum-seeker sponsorship programs are a great way to start.
+Asylum-seeker community sponsorship programs instead of detention are a great way to start.